-The Division will manage the construction of the subject property which may include but is not limited to:
+The Program will oversee the construction of the subject property which may include but is not limited to:

-- Site Inspections

-- Construction related property owner interactions

-- o Touch points with operations related to construction progress

-- o Documenting property owner interactions

-- o Receiving construction documents from property owners

-- Hosting information sessions

-- o Identifying and reporting significant issues with projects
+- Site Inspections - Construction related property owner interactions - o Touch points with operations related to construction progress - Documenting property owner interactions - Providing construction documents to property owners - Hosting information sessions - o Identifying and reporting significant issues with projects - Permits/Inspections

-- Permits/Inspections

 - Municipal inspections

-- Environmental inspections
+- o Environmental inspections

-- Working with the municipality, contractors, and property owners to resolve permit or inspection disputes
+- Working with the local code officials and contractors, to resolve any outstanding property permit or inspection disputes

 - Grant Management

 - Tracking forecasted expenses by project

-- Tracking construction expenses by project
+- o Tracking construction expenses by project

 - Tracking temporary housing expenses by project

-- Identifying over-budget projects
+- o Identifying over-budget projects

-Upon receiving all necessary permits, construction may begin with small groups of homes simultaneously to reduce unnecessary risk and cost and increase efficiency.
+Upon receiving all necessary permits, a Notice to Proceed (NTP) will be issued and construction may begin with small groups of homes simultaneously to reduce unnecessary risk and cost and increase efficiency.

-The construction period begins with the NTP and ends after a successful Final Inspection and issuance by the municipality of a Certificate of Elevation ("COE") and a Certificate of Occupancy ("CO") or equivalent, with limited exceptions.
+The construction period begins with the NTP and ends after a successful Final Inspection and issuance by the municipality of a Certificate of Occupancy ("CO") or equivalent, with limited exceptions.
 During this period, property owners are unable to enter the subject property without the consent of the program.